 - Next, focus on breathing while performing arm raises.

 3. Diaphragmatic breathing

 This is a simple technique that will maximize air distribution in your lungs.

-- You can either sit or lie down for this exercise.
+- You can either sit

 - Focus on breathing slowly through your nose.

 - When you inhale, make sure your abdomen moves out.

 - Next, exhale slowly, with your abdomen moving inward.

 - The exhaling phase should be twice as long as inhaling.

 This technique will help you relax the muscles in your body.